Floopiiss/Myrient-Terminal-Game-Downloader/README.md

 ## Features

 - Scrapes the latest game list automatically 🔍
-- Search games by name (case-insensitive, fuzzy)
+- Search games by name (case-insensitive, but the search is kind of terrible, just enter one word from the title and search through the list)
 - Interactive selection of matching games
 - Downloads with progress bar ⏳
 - Handles download interruptions gracefully ❌